 After all, no one can generate enough emotion, physical, or financial energy to live on grand gestures alone.
 Elaborate vacations, fancy dinner dates, and expensive jewelry would start to lose their impact after a while anyway.

 What Are Small Gestures?

-Small gestures communicate a desire to keep your relationship a priority, thoroughly ingrained into the everydayness of your life together.
+Small gestures communicate a desire to keep your relationship a priority, thoroughly ingrained into everyday of your life together.
 Who wouldn’t want to know that they make their partner smile throughout the day?
-Who could resist feeling closer to a partner who left love notes, holds your hand, or thinks to pick up your favorite candy bar while filling up the gas tank at the corner store?
+Who could resist feeling closer to a partner who left love notes, holds your hand, or thinks to pick up your favorite food on the way home?

 There are a multitude of ways to maximize small gestures and fleeting moments.
 Most are inexpensive and easy to do.
 More importantly, they boost goodwill, appreciation and relationship satisfaction in your marriage.